Dante Fowler: Washington Commanders

 On March 15, 2024, Fowler signed a one-year contract with the Washington Commanders.
 He reunited with head coach Dan Quinn, who was his defensive coordinator with the Dallas Cowboys.
 Their reunion was a key part of Fowler's decision to join the Commanders, as Quinn had previously switched Fowler's position to an outside linebacker/edge role, a move that played to his strengths and helped him thrive in Quinn's defensive scheme.
 The two aimed to replace the production of defensive ends Montez Sweat and Chase Young.

 In Week 6 against the Carolina Panthers, Fowler recorded his first career interception, returning it 67 yards for a touchdown.
 In Week 9 against the New York Giants, he posted 6 tackles, 2 sacks, 2 quarterback pressures, and one forced fumble, showcasing his significant contribution to the team's defense under Quinn's leadership.
 As the season progressed, Fowler’s presence on the edge proved pivotal in bolstering the Commanders’ defensive line, helping the team remain competitive in a tough division.
 Fowler was a key contributor to their playoff run.
-However, their season would ultimately end with a loss in the NFC Championship Game to the Philadelphia Eagles, with a final score of 55-23.
+However, their season would ultimately end with a loss in the NFC Championship Game to the Philadelphia Eagles, with a final score of 55–23.

 Dallas Cowboys (second stint)

 On March 14, 2025, Fowler signed a one-year, $8 million contract with the Dallas Cowboys.
+He finished the 2025 season with three sacks, 15 tackles, and three passes defended.

+Seattle Seahawks

+On May 11, 2026, Fowler signed a one-year, $5 million contract with the Seattle Seahawks.